Grelot/seaConnect--dDocent/README.md

 * [snakemake](https://snakemake.bitbucket.io)

 ## Dependencies
 You will need to have the following programs installed on your computer.
+Alternatively we provide a singularity container (see below).

 - OSX or GNU Linux
 - bash 4.4.19